toobaSohail/Tumour-Detection/README.md

 To run
   **streamlit run appname.py**

+And app.py contains code of creating web app.

 ## ProcFile

 For Procfile download it as it is.
 This file should not contain any extension.
 And if it contains Heroku will through an exception.